 While relaxation is key to a healthy pregnancy, it is also important to keep working on your physical strength throughout.
 This will stand you in good stead as the baby grows and your body stretches and changes shape.
 It goes without saying that you will also need to have bags of strength and stamina for the labor and in the weeks after the birth.
 With this in mind, focus on some poses that are great for building strength and which are safe during all stages of pregnancy.
 The warrior II pose is a good option, as is the tree pose.
 Both of these test your balance and work your leg and core muscles.
 As your bump grows, consider standing near a wall or surface for support, as your center of gravity shifts and your balance becomes less secure.

-Use yoga to help you connect with your baby
+PRENATAL yoga CAN help you connect with your baby

 Practicing yoga regularly during pregnancy gives you an invaluable opportunity to bond with your baby.
 It can be daunting to feel and witness your body changing in unfamiliar ways.
 Taking time out regularly for yoga can help you become more aware of your body and at ease with its changes.
 Rather than concentrating on the uncertainties that may lie ahead, try to use the meditative aspect of yoga to help you embrace your changing body and visualize your baby growing inside.
 This may help replace a good deal of anxiety with excitement.

-The takeaway: yoga can help you develop physical and emotional resilience
+The takeaway: PRENATAL yoga can help you develop physical and emotional resilience

 Pregnancy is an exciting time, as well as a daunting one.
 As well as dealing with the physical changes that come with pregnancy, women may find themselves struggling with anxiety or uncertainty about what the future holds.
 Practicing yoga regularly, by yourself and/or with others, can help you become stronger both physically and mentally, while also giving you the chance to nurture your relationship with your baby.